megzjudge/memes/README.md

 The Worker also emails via SendGrid if the Imgflip session cookie expires, and exposes a `/run` endpoint to trigger the pipeline manually.

-> I chose .csvs because of easy downloadability and portability for external viewing, rather than a D1/K2/.json substructure for this case.
+> I chose .csvs because of easy downloadability and portability for external viewing, rather than a D1/K2/.json substructure in this specific website case.

 ## Frontend